 6. Is The Amazon A Tropical Rainforest – Amazon Tropical Rainforest

-- Yes, Amazon rainforest is a tropical rainforest.
+- Yes, the Amazon rainforest is a tropical rainforest.

-- It means it lays in a tropical region.
+- It means it lies in a tropical region.

 - While a tropical region is a region on the Earth that surrounds the equator.